omvatten/qdiv/docs/_build/html/_sources/Subset and manipulate data.rst.txt

    subset.rarefy_object(obj, depth='min', seed='None', replacement=False):

-Rarefies a frequency table to a specific number of reads per sample.
-The function subset.rarefy_table() operates only on the frequency table and returns only a rarefied table.
+Rarefies a count table to a specific number of reads per sample.
+The function subset.rarefy_table() operates only on the count table and returns only a rarefied table.
 The function subset.rarefy_object() operates on the whole object and returns a whole object.
-This means that samples and OTUs/ASVs which might have been dropped from the frequency table during rarefaction are also dropped from the 'ra', 'tax', 'seq', and 'meta' dataframes of the object.
+This means that samples and OTUs/ASVs which might have been dropped from the count table during rarefaction are also dropped from the 'ra', 'tax', 'seq', and 'meta' dataframes of the object.

-*tab* is the frequency table to be rarefied
+*tab* is the count table to be rarefied

-*object* is the object containing the frequency table to be rarefied
+*object* is the object containing the count table to be rarefied

 if *depth* ='min', the minimum number of reads in a sample is used as rarefaction depth, otherwise a number can be specified